 In addition, which slots you go with will also depend on how many RAM sticks you have.
 In a motherboard with two RAM slots, you can simply put your first stick of RAM into Slot 1 and a second stick into Slot 2.
 If you just have one stick, you don't have to fill Slot 2.

 In the case of a motherboard with four RAM slots, it's probable you'll want to install your first RAM stick into the slot labeled 1.
 A second stick should go into Slot 2, which isn't next to Slot 1.
 If you have a third stick, it would go into Slot 3, which will actually be between Slot 1 and Slot 2.
 Finally, a fourth stick would go into Slot 4.

-But, like we've said, consult your motherboard manual.
-Some motherboards may suggest installing RAM in a different order, such as Slot 2 > Slot 4 > Slot 1 > Slot 3.
+This isn’t a hard and fast rule, however.
+You must always consult your motherboard manual.
+That’s because motherboards may suggest installing RAM in a different order, such as Slot 2 > Slot 4 > Slot 1 > Slot 3.
 It all depends on your motherboard.

 Don't worry, though.
 Your computer should still work if you mix up the order.
-But, you may miss out on multi-channel capabilities and not get optimal performance if you don't follow your motherboard's guidance.
+However, you could also miss out on multi-channel capabilities and not get optimal performance if you don't follow your motherboard's guidance.

 2. Open your RAM slots